 WORKPRO 7-Inch Diagonal Wire Cutters (may be optional)

-Plan the location of the opening in your garage wall.
-Obviously look at the inside where your portable air conditioner unit will sit and make sure the exhaust hose runs comfortably to the wall.
-Then, check on the outside to see where the exhaust will vent out to.
-Once you’re satisfied with the location, check use a studfinder to make sure you won’t run into a stud while drilling.
-I made this mistake by not thinking and immediately started drilling without checking for studs.
-Lo and behold, I ran into one, which I then had to move the spot and fix later on.
-Anyway, check for studs and make sure the path is clear to bore your hole.
+Once you’re satisfied with the location of the vent hole, check the interior wall with a studfinder to make sure you won’t run into a stud while drilling.
+I made this mistake by not thinking and immediately drilling without checking.
+Lo and behold, I ran into a stud, which I had to fix.
+So, check for studs and make sure the path is clear to drill your vent hole.

 Ensure the exhaust vent is level and allow it to fully dry.
 The install is mostly complete at this point.
 You can now connect the portable air conditioner exhaust vent hose to the vent you just installed and test it out.
 Ensure the exhaust vent operates like it should (opens when the A/C is on, and closes when it’s off.)

 If you live in a drier climate, you may not need to drain your portable air conditioner much.
-However, if you live in a more humid environment, you might have to drain your portable A/C unit a lot more.
+However, if you live in a more humid environment, you might have to drain your portable A/C unit pretty regularly.
 It’s always possible to undo the exhaust vent, and roll your portable air condtioner to the outside where you can unplug the drain and allow it to drain out.
-If you have to drain it all the time and you want to install a more permanent drain, you can run a 3/8″ drain hose from the A/C drain out to the outside using a variety of methods.

 Installing a portable air condtioner in my garage provided me with instant comfort while working in the garage.
 It was very easy to do and I didn’t have to go through the difficulty of running any new electrical wires, refigerant lines, or any other equipment.
 I simply just brought my portable air conditioner to the garage, plugged it in, drilled a hole through the wall to install the exhaust vent, and started using it.
-I will repeat however that you shouldn’t expect a portable air conditioner to fully cool your garage; it’s simply not powerful nor efficient enough to do so.
-But it does provide instant relief from the heat for a small area in your garage should you need it.

 Author